jameshanlon/jameshanlon.github.io/content/homelab.md

 - [FreshRSS](https://freshrss.org) for aggregating and reading RSS feeds.
 - [Speedtest Tracker](https://speedtest-tracker.dev) for monitoring my internet connection.
 - [Octograph](https://github.com/Yanson/octograph) for monitoring my home electricity use and pricing.

-On my list to try are Pi Hole, …

 ## Access